Maritime Accident Lawyer in Houston TX

 • Working with expert witnesses who can help us build a strong, persuasive case on your behalf.

-• Filing timely claims on your behalf and aggressively negotiating for a settlement or resolution that provides you with the full compensation and benefits you deserve.
+• Filing a maritime injury claim on your behalf and aggressively negotiating for a settlement or resolution that provides you with the full compensation and benefits you deserve for your maritime case.

-• Vigorously advocating your case in court if liable employers or vessel owners refuse to agree to a settlement that gives you the fair financial recovery you deserve.
+• Vigorously advocating your case in court if liable employers, maritime companies, or vessel owners refuse to agree to a settlement that gives you the fair financial recovery you deserve.

-Schedule a free, no-obligation consultation with a Houston maritime accident lawyer from The Callahan Law Firm today.
-You will learn more about your legal rights and how our firm can help you pursue the full and fair compensation that you deserve.
+Schedule a free, no-obligation consultation today with a Houston maritime accident lawyer from The Callahan Law Firm.
+You will learn more about your legal rights and how our firm can help you pursue the full and fair compensation you deserve.

 What Should I Do After a Workplace Accident?